-The ISO standard does not define any operator symbol for exponentiation.
+The SI standard uses super-script for the exponentation, and does thus not define any operator symbol for exponentiation.
 A unit\factor consists of a unit\operand possibly suffixed by a possibly signed integer number, which is interpreted as an exponent.
 There must be no spacing between the unit\operand and a possible unit\exponent.